The FOGBREAK Team

-Christy Chandler and Shanti Brien have over 30 years combined experience as criminal justice attorneys and educators.
+Christy Chandler, Shanti Brien, and Berké Brown have over 30 years combined experience as attorneys, educators, speakers and change makers.
 Together with Fogbreak's Advisory Council, a diverse group of professors, social scientists, lawyers, activists and law enforcement professionals, the Fogbreak team creates unique and engaging educational experiences.

 Ken Siow is a San Francisco native, graduating from the University of Washington with majors in Political Science and Law, Societies and Justice.
 He previously volunteered with the Seattle Municipal Court’s Probation department assisting in re-entry for both court and non court clients.
 He also worked with the Seattle Clemency Project, researching and synthesizing criminal justice data for identifying the importance and need for alternative criminal justice relief mechanisms such as Clemency in Washington.
 With Fogbreak, he prepares training programs, manages its social media/marketing plan, and assists in administrative tasks.
 He is passionate about criminal justice and currently intends to dedicate his time to criminal justice reform.